oleg-py/blog/_posts/2018-06-09-things-to-store-in-a-ref.md

 println(exec.unsafeRunSync())
 ```

 To be precise, this memoizes only successful results.
-It's also not really safe for concurrent access, but it can be generalized to only require `Sync[F]` constraint.
+It's also not really safe for concurrent access*, but it can be generalized to only require `Sync[F]` constraint.
 We can make it properly memoize errors by using `.attempt` and `.rethrow` (coming from `MonadError`), and `Semaphore` can help to ensure safe access.

 ```scala
 def memoize[F[_]: Sync, A](fa: F[A]): F[F[A]] =